amrindersingh12112-commits/myVicRoads/README.md

-# RoadMate Victoria Demo — Web App
+# myVicRoad Demo — Web App

 ## What this is
 A static, mobile-friendly Progressive Web App (PWA) using fictional demo data.
 It is independent and not affiliated with VicRoads or the Victorian Government.